canjs/canjs/docs/can-guides/commitment/recipes/credit-card-simple/credit-card-simple.md

 ## Result

-When complete, you should have a working credit card payment form like the following codepen:
+When complete, you should have a working credit card payment form like the following CodePen:

 <p class="codepen" data-height="265" data-theme-id="0" data-default-tab="js,result" data-user="cherifGsoul" data-slug-hash="LqogVw" data-pen-title="Credit Card Guide (Simple)">
   <span>See the Pen <a href="https://codepen.io/cherifGsoul/pen/LqogVw/">